nagasudhirpulla/taming_python/blog/links for author.md

 pdf.close()
 # %%
 ```
-* docxtpl tutorial for p
+* docxtpl tutorial for plots, templ
 * Histogram in python
 * Manage application configuration or application secrets in Excel
 * global variables and using them inside functions- https://instructobit.com/tutorial/108/How-to-share-global-variables-between-files-in-Python